 I was not surprised by the CT editorial.
 What did surprise me was how much other people were surprised.
 News outlets were losing their minds, wondering if it signaled the beginning of the end of evangelical support for Trump, while others said (in so many words) “It’s about time.”
 Still others in the evangelical tent saw the editorial as treachery tantamount to Judas Iscariot.

 Both reactions failed to recognize the nuance and complexity within the modern evangelical community.
-Galli’s CT editorial did not create a rift (let alone a seismic shift) in evangelicalism as much as it revealed something that was already there and had been for quite some time.
+Galli’s CT editorial did not create a rift (let alone a seismic shift) in evangelicalism as much as it revealed something that was already there and had been there for quite some time.
 The opinion-piece (and the various reactions it garnered) unveiled a deep-seated fissure in the evangelical community, one that is not readily recognized by the general public.
 The article and its fallout revealed that “evangelical” moniker is not the sole property of the Republican Party and its card-carrying members.
 For much of the past decade, people have assumed that evangelicalism consisted of one monolithic mass.
 Yet rather than being the uniform voting bloc and interest group that it is often portrayed as by the popular media, evangelicalism has proven to be a complex mosaic of approaches to political engagement.
 And the existence of both Trump-supporting evangelicals and non-Trump-supporting evangelicals has been around for quite some time.

 Before I continue, I should stress that I know many evangelicals that did not vote for Trump as well as many evangelicals that did (sometimes hesitantly).
 I understand the sentiment of those that did not see a viable alternative.
 The point of this post is not to tell you who to vote for during the 2020 election, but to dispel the myth that all evangelicals are uncritical Trump enthusiasts.
 This is as much for evangelicals as it is for the outsiders-looking-in whose perception of Jesus and his church hinges on the Republican Party.